Report: Musk proposes to proceed with Twitter takeover

 According to the report Tuesday, Musk sent a letter to Twitter offering to complete the deal, which already has shareholder approval, at the original price.

-The trial seeking to compel Musk to buy Twitter is set to start in Delaware Chancery Court on Oct.
-17.
+The trial seeking to compel Musk to buy Twitter is set to start later this month.

-Musk’s argument for winning the case — and thus walking away from the deal — has largely rested on his allegation that Twitter misrepresented how it measures the magnitude of “spam bot” accounts that are useless to advertisers.
-But most legal experts believed he faced an uphill battle in convincing Chancellor Kathaleen St. Jude McCormick, the court’s head judge, that something changed since the April merger agreement that justifies terminating the deal.